 Communications as a Service (CaaS) is an outsourced scheme interactions solution that can be leased from a single vendor over the web.

-Personas are used in its place of real users that support developers and methodological team to justice the user behavior in different situations, more undoubtedly.
+Personas are used in its place of real users that support developers and the methodological team to justice the user behavior in different situations, more undoubtedly.
 Personas are fundamentally social roles, achieved by any actor or character.
-It is resultant from a Latin word meaning character.
+It is the result of a Latin word meaning character.
 In the advertising language, it signifies a group of clienteles/end users.

 The common tools used by a BA are Rational tools, Microsoft Excel, Microsoft Word, PowerPoint, MS Project, ERP systems.